-As I grew older I began to wonder why so many Christmas desserts and snacks featured nuts, dried fruits and lots of spices.
-As I learned more about these traditional Christmas foods I realized that nuts and dried fruits were some of the only food items available in the northern hemisphere in winter.
-We tend to forget nowadays that 100 years ago just about everyone was on the 100-mile diet (no Mandarin oranges for Christmas back then!).
-Spices were too expensive for common people to use frequently so they were saved for special occasions.
+As I grew older, I began to wonder why so many Christmas desserts and snacks featured nuts, dried fruits and lots of spices.
+As I learned more about these traditional Christmas foods, I realized that nuts and dried fruits were some of the only food items available in the northern hemisphere in winter.
+We tend to forget nowadays that 150 years ago just about everyone was on the 100-mile diet (no Mandarin oranges for Christmas back then!).
+Spices were too expensive for common people to use frequently, so they were saved for special occasions, like weddings and holidays.

-In 2004 my passion for food history culminated in a small exhibit on Christmas foods here at the Museum.
-For the next three weeks I will be posting some of the information that was in this exhibit in my blog.
-Starting tomorrow get ready to learn more about Christmas nuts (and no I’m not referring to your crazy uncle Joe).
+In this series of blogs, I will be talking about some of the plant foods that tend to show up in traditional Christmas baking.
+First up, get ready to learn more about Christmas nuts (and no, I’m not referring to your crazy uncle Joe).